 - Verify that all lab members performing animal work have completed the required training courses and procedure certifications.

-- Visit the Document Management System Customer Support Portal for FAQs, user guides, policy information, and more.
+- Visit the Document Management Customer Support Portal for FAQs, user guides, policy information, and more. (presence on UW network or Husky OnNet required for access)

-- Contact the Enterprise Document Management team if you need help transferring or sharing materials in DocuSign.
+- Contact the eSignatures team if you need help managing users, transferring or sharing materials in DocuSign, or have any questions.
+We’re here to help!

 Office of Research Misconduct Proceedings